PeerRTC/PeerRTC-Server/README.md

 # PeerRTC-Server 💻
 Backend server for the [PeerRTC](https://github.com/PeerRTC/PeerRTC) module.
 This server is used as the signaling server for clients coming from the PeerRTC clients.
-This server can also be used as a temporay storage for client related data and payloads.
+This server can also be used as a temporary storage for client related data and payloads.

 ## ❗ Note
 * Add credits and attribution to this [website](https://peerrtc.github.io/) when using the backend server.